GLOBAL ECONOMY-Asia's factory activity grows but Ukraine crisis clouds outlook

 Strong international sanctions against Russia in response to its invasion of Ukraine have jolted markets and boosted oil prices, adding to headaches for Asian economies and businesses already reeling from rising input costs.

+"The war in Ukraine is a major new source of uncertainty," Reserve Bank of Australia Governor Philip Lowe said on Tuesday after his bank kept interest rates at a record low.

+While the conflict in eastern Europe now looms as significant risk for the global economy, indicators from February showed conditions had been gradually improving before the significant escalation in the crisis.

-Chinese factory indicators, both official and private sector, showed activity remaining in expansionary territory, pointing to resilience in the world's second-largest economy despite cost pressures.
+Chinese factory surveys, both official and private sector, showed activity remaining in expansionary territory, pointing to resilience in the world's second-largest economy despite cost pressures.

-Manufacturing activity also expanded in Malaysia, Vietnam and the Philippines as they gradually re-opened their economies even as Omicron infections continued their spread, surveys showed.
+Manufacturing activity also expanded in Malaysia, Vietnam and the Philippines as they gradually re-opened their economies even as Omicron infections continued to spread, surveys showed.

 But Japan's factory activity growth slowed to a five-month low in February on continued COVID-19 curbs and rising input costs.